sartorlab/improving_enhancer_definitions/README.md

 ## Generate enhancer lists
 Once these have been downloaded, you can generate enhancer lists:

-	cd new_enhancer_lists
+	cd enhancer_lists
 	make
 	cd ..

 You'll likely need to change the path at the top of the ```commands``` file in order for this to work, as I've set it for my own home path.
 This will be the case in every commands file in other directories as well.

-As it is now, this will generate the following enhancer lists in `new_enhancer_lists` for no extension, and another for 1000bp extension:
+As it is now, this will generate the following enhancer lists in `enhancer_lists` for no extension, and another for 1000bp extension:

 ```
     Var1     Var2   Var3    Var4